ros2/ros2_documentation/source/Tutorials/Workspace/Creating-A-Workspace.rst

       rosdep only runs on Linux, so you can skip ahead to section "5 Build the workspace with colcon".

 If you installed ROS 2 on Linux from source or the "fat" archive, you will need to use the rosdep command from their installation instructions.
-For example, here are the Eloquent :ref:`from-source rosdep section <Eloquent_linux-development-setup-install-dependencies-using-rosdep>` and the :ref:`"fat" archive rosdep section <Eloquent_linux-install-binary-install-missing-dependencies>`.
+Here are the :ref:`from-source rosdep section <linux-development-setup-install-dependencies-using-rosdep>` and the :ref:`"fat" archive rosdep section <linux-install-binary-install-missing-dependencies>`.

 If you already have all your dependencies, the console will return: